RebornBeat/BGP-X/hardware/node_spec.md

 ---

-## 11. Comparison to Old "BGP-X Amplifier v1" Concept
+## 13. Comparison to Old "BGP-X Amplifier v1" Concept

 The original BGP-X specification included a "BGP-X Amplifier v1" on STM32H7 as a pure LoRa range extender with no BGP-X routing.

 **The BGP-X Node v1 replaces and supersedes this concept entirely.**

-Why: a pure LoRa PHY-level relay with no BGP-X crypto is technically simpler but introduces a security hole — traffic is relayed in an unencrypted intermediate state at the relay's PHY interface.
+**Why**: A pure LoRa PHY-level relay with no BGP-X crypto is technically simpler but introduces a security hole — traffic is relayed in an unencrypted intermediate state at the relay's PHY interface.
 BGP-X Node v1 in Range Extension mode provides all the coverage benefits of a "dumb" amplifier while maintaining full end-to-end BGP-X encryption at every hop.

 The STM32H7 is too constrained for the BGP-X daemon (requires Linux for async I/O, full crypto, DHT).
 Community contributors who want to extend range should use the BGP-X Node v1 in Range Extension mode.